 Occasionally, the school district utilizes surveys to obtain opinions and information about students.
-For complete information on the rights of parents, guardians and eligible students regarding conducting surveys, collection and use of information for marketing purposes, and certain physical examinations, see Appendix in the back of the handbook.
-A complete copy of the school district's "Student Surveys" policy at the district's handbook in the district office.
+For complete information on the rights of parents, guardians and eligible students regarding conducting surveys, collection and use of information for marketing purposes, and certain physical examinations, see the Appendix at the back of the handbook.
+A complete copy of the school district's "Student Surveys" policy is in the district's handbook in the district office.